DeepakBookdown/stat120_bookdown/_book/Practice_Problems_13.md

 (b) Calculating the p-value

 Using a statistical software, generate a randomization distribution for the difference in proportions and calculate the p-value for the two-tailed test.
-Is the observed difference of 0.20 statistically significant?
+Is the observed difference of 0.20 statistically discernible?

 <details><summary><red>Click for answer</red></summary>
-*Answer:* Using *Statkey* to generate a randomization distribution for the difference in proportions and observing the p-value for the two-tailed test, we can compare the p-value to a chosen significance level (e.g., 0.05) to determine if the observed difference of 0.20 is statistically significant.
-If the p-value is less than the significance level, the observed difference is statistically significant; otherwise, it is not.
+*Answer:* Using *Statkey* to generate a randomization distribution for the difference in proportions and observing the p-value for the two-tailed test, we can compare the p-value to a chosen significance level (e.g., 0.05) to determine if the observed difference of 0.20 is statistically discernible.
+If the p-value is less than the significance level, the observed difference is statistically discernible; otherwise, it is not.
 The p-value based on this randomization distribution under null hypothesis is $2 \times 0.018 = 0.036$.
-So, the observed difference of 0.020 is statistically significant.
+So, the observed difference of 0.020 is statistically discernible.

 <center>
 <img src="data/teaching_methods.png" width="140%" height="120%"><br>